hu64/RN-VID/README.md

 ## License

 RN-VID is released under the MIT License.
 Portions of the code are borrowed from [keras-retinanet](https://github.com/fizyr/keras-retinanet).
-Please refer to the original License of these projects.
+Please refer to the original License of this project.